jasonbayton/11ty/_src/blog/2020/02/android-enterprise-in-11-google-reduces-visibility-and-control-with-cope-to-bolster-privacy.md

 Importantly, this is not just a case of privacy or no privacy.
 The work profiles on fully managed devices deployment scenario is leveraged for more than simply COPE.

-<figure class="wp-block-pullquote">> We use AE COPE as a dual managed-container solution, we don’t know what we’ll do from Android 11
+> We use AE COPE as a dual managed-container solution, we don’t know what we’ll do from Android 11
 >
 > <cite>From an organisation</cite>

-</figure>While it’s not necessarily a popular use case, utilising WPoFMD as a means of providing two managed profiles (parent and work) which hold different applications and data has provided a key benefit of utilising Android over another OS for some customers.
+While it’s not necessarily a popular use case, utilising WPoFMD as a means of providing two managed profiles (parent and work) which hold different applications and data has provided a key benefit of utilising Android over another OS for some customers.

 Some choose to define what personal use means for their devices by heavily limiting the applications, accounts and features that can be leveraged in the parent profile.